Scott Touzinsky: College career

 Touzinsky attended Long Beach State and finished his career as the single-season ace leader.
 In 2004, his senior season, he was an AVCA First Team All-American and became the all-time ace leader for Long Beach State.
 In January 2004, he became just the third player in NCAA Division I-II to score 40 or more kills in an all rally-scoring match when he posted 40 versus BYU.
 He led the 49'ers to the 2004 NCAA Men's Volleyball Championship match, where they finished as runners-up to BYU.
 In addition, he was the 2001 MPSF Freshman of the Year and was a Second Team All-American in 2003.

 Professional career

-In 2004, he severely tore his anterior cruciate ligament and was told he might never play volleyball at a professional level again.
-After six months, he was playing with a pro volleyball team in Belgium.
+In 2004, he tore his anterior cruciate ligament and was told he might never play volleyball at a professional level again.
+After six months, he returned to volleyball and was playing with a professional team in Belgium.
 In January 2017, he announced his retirement from professional volleyball.